Dr. Zebulon Vance Miletsky

 Office: SBS S-253

-Dr. Zebulon Vance Miletsky is an Assistant Professor of Africana Studies and a historian specializing in recent African-American History, Civil Rights and Black Power, Urban History, Mixed Race and Biracial identity, and Hip-Hop Studies.
+Dr. Zebulon Vance Miletsky is an Associate Professor of Africana Studies.
+His new book "Before Busing: Boston's Long Freedom Movement in the 'Cradle of Liberty'" is being published by the University of North Carolina Press for release in 2021.
+Dr. Miletsky, is an historian specializing in recent African-American History, Civil Rights and Black Power, Urban History, Mixed Race and Biracial identity, and Hip-Hop Studies.
 His research interests include: African-Americans in Boston; Northern freedom movements outside of the South; Mixed race history in the U.S. and passing; and the Afro-Latin diaspora.
 He is the author of numerous articles, reviews, essays and book chapters and is currently working on a manuscript on the civil rights movement in Boston.
 Ph.D.; African-American Studies with a concentration in History, University of Massachusetts at Amherst, 2008.

 Miletsky, Zebulon V. "Before Busing: Boston's Long Movement for Civil Rights and the Legacy of Jim Crow in the "Cradle of Liberty".
 The Journal of Urban HistoryFebruary, 2017